 In the American River Basin, the potential effects of a changing climate cause significant uncertainty in long-term water supply reliability.
 Folsom Reservoir, the main water supply source for much of the region, has a limited capacity relative to the watershed it serves, in part because seasonal snowpack is relied upon to provide a large portion of the storage necessary to regulate runoff for water supply.
 Changing climate conditions in the Sierra Nevada mountains threaten the volume of water stored in the snowpack and the timing of runoff entering the reservoir.
-Further, the superior quality of water in the American River and its close proximity to the Delta give Folsom Reservoir a critical role in the operations of the CVP to satisfy Delta flow and quality standards and other requirements for protecting endangered fishery species.
-The net effects of these factors are that Folsom Reservoir is projected to have lower storage and more frequent dead pool under most future climate scenarios (see Figure 3-9).
+Further, the superior quality of water in the American River and its close proximity to the Delta give Folsom Reservoir a critical role in the operations of the CVP by contributing to satisfying Delta flow and quality standards and other requirements for protecting endangered fishery species.
+This reliance on Folsom Reservoir is expected to increase commensurate with the impact of sea level rise on salinity.
+Modeling of these factors has illustrated that, without operational adjustments to otherwise compensate, Folsom Reservoir is projected to have lower average end of conservation season storage levels and approach "dead pool" more often under most future climate scenarios (see Figure 3-10).